 In my 20s, while studying for an exam, I was an extra in movies and TV shows that were filmed in and around Toronto (such as: Kids In The Hall movie, train passenger in Mrs. Winterborne, in a segment of a made for TV movie series (that had Richard Karn from Home Improvement), a show of Due South,...).

 But early on I knew that I really enjoy being behind the scenes, observing and telling the story.

 Upcoming Projects (include):

 - Abstract painting: I will pursue abstract painting further.
-I started with small and medium sized canvases, and now (thanks to my partner Jay, and the artistic inspiration of Rafi Perez and Ed Swarez), I am ready to get bolder with colours and larger canvases.
+I started with small and medium sized canvases, and now I am ready to get bolder with colours and larger canvases.